-A delicious bread to accompany any dinner - serve warm
+A delicious bread to accompany any meal - best served warm.

 - Sift the flour and salt into a large bowl and stir in the sugar and yeast with half the fennel seeds, 1 tbsp of the oil and 425ml of lukewarm water.
 Mix to a soft dough, then transfer to a floured worksurface.
 Knead for 6-8 minutes, until smooth and elastic.

 - Knead in the olives until evenly distributed.
 Place in a clean, oiled bowl and cover with a clean tea towel.
 Set aside in a warm place for 1-2 hours, until doubled in size.

 - Turn the dough out onto the worksurface and knead again briefly.
 Shape into a sausage shape about 32cm long and slash the top a few times with a sharp knife.
 Transfer to a lightly oiled baking sheet.
 Scatter the rest of the fennel seeds and a little flaked sea salt over the top.
 Drizzle over the rest of the oil.
 Cover with a tea towel and leave to rise again for 20 minutes.